Bruxism (Habitual Grinding of Teeth)

 What causes bruxism?

-This condition has no specific cause, but is believed to be more prevalent in certain individuals such as:
+This condition has no specific cause, but is believed to be a combination of many factors, such as:

-- People with emotionally stressed personalities characterized as being aggressive, controlling, precise, or having time urgency and achievement compulsion, tend to develop bruxism malocclusion (teeth that are not aligned properly).
+- Emotional stress – personalities characterized as aggressive, controlling, precise, or who have time urgency and achievement compulsion tend to develop bruxism malocclusion (teeth that are not aligned properly)

 Signs of bruxism: